SamuelTallet/SketchUp-Clipping-Fix-Plugin/docs/README.md

 # Clipping Fix plugin for SketchUp

 This free SketchUp plugin allows you to fix "Camera Clipping Plane" issue in one click.
+Note this plugin isn't compatible with macOS.

 Demo
 ----